Maple Grove Lock & Safe Talk and Text Line: 651-989-7625

 In the wind that’s meant for you.

-Although some may get discouraged by confronting these kinds of actualities, I really appreciate the realism here.
-As much and I want to believe the road to happiness is worry-free, it’s impossible not to prelude the major decisions and events that occur in our daily lives.
+Although some may get discouraged by confronting these kinds of actualities, I really appreciate the reminder here.
+As much and I want to believe the road to happiness is worry-free, it’s impossible not to ponder the major decisions and events that occur in our daily lives.
 Our worries shouldn’t consume us, but it does no good to ignore them.
-Sometimes the only way you can really understand just what they are is to throw on a song and sing it out, and that’s what makes the blues the blues.
+Sometimes the only way to understand them is to throw on a song and sing them out.
+That’s what I believe really makes the blues the blues.

-The bluesiest track on the album for me is “Walk In My Shadow,” majorly due to Rodgers’ range and the sexiness of what he’s alluding to.
-I think I would pass out with over-excitement if he sung this to me in person.
+The juiciest track on the album for me is “Walk In My Shadow” majorly due the sexiness of what Paul Rodgers is alluding to.
+I think I would pass out if he sung this to me in person.
 “Sweet Tooth” is a straight up jam session; crazily sporadic but somehow in line.
-I love the bass line in “Goin’ Down Slow,” rocked out hard by then 16-year-old bassist Andy Fraser, who sadly passed away this past March.
+I love the bass in “Goin’ Down Slow” — rocked out by then 16-year-old bassist Andy Fraser, who sadly passed away in 2015.
 It’s not hard for songs to overshadow the bass, but on this album, its sound is extremely clear, which I really dig.

 Follow 92KQRS on Spotify!